 i OECD-G20 BEPS initiative

-Despite the United States' lukewarm reception of the OECD's BEPS initiative, the nation's tax policy has focused on targeting some of the same goals, and certain elements of the TCJA have influenced the OECD's latest round of proposals addressing remaining BEPS challenges (often referred to as 'BEPS 2.0').
-To combat base erosion, the TCJA included a new base erosion and anti-abuse tax (BEAT), which is, generally, 10 per cent of the excess of taxable income (without regard to (1) tax benefits from certain base erosion payments, and (2) a portion of net operating losses calculated based on the amount of base erosion tax benefits relative to certain other tax benefits) over regular tax liability (less certain credits).47 In 2025, the BEAT is scheduled to increase to 12.5 per cent, and the regular tax liability will be calculated net of all tax credits.48 Base erosion payments are deductible payments, including interest, but subject to certain exclusions including services eligible for the service cost method,49 purchases of deductible or amortisable property and certain reinsurance payments, in each case, by US persons to related non-US persons.50 The BEAT applies to C corporations with gross receipts in excess of US$500 million for the three-year period ending with the preceding taxable year and a 'base erosion percentage' of 3 per cent (2 per cent in the case of banks and securities dealers).51 The base erosion percentage is the aggregate amount of deductions allowable with respect to base erosion payments (other than fixed, determinable, annual or period payments subject to withholding under Sections 871 and 881) (base erosion tax benefits) divided by the taxpayer's total allowable deductions (other than deductions with respect to net operating losses, Section 245A, FDII and GILTI).52
+Despite the United States's lukewarm reception of the OECD's BEPS initiative, the nation's tax policy has focused on targeting some of the same goals, and certain elements of the TCJA influenced the OECD's latest round of proposals addressing remaining BEPS challenges, particularly Pillar Two.
+To combat base erosion, the TCJA included a new base erosion and anti-abuse tax (BEAT), which is, generally, 10 per cent of the excess of taxable income (without regard to (1) tax benefits from certain base erosion payments and (2) a portion of net operating losses calculated based on the amount of base erosion tax benefits relative to certain other tax benefits) over regular tax liability (less certain credits).46 In 2025, the BEAT is scheduled to increase to 12.5 per cent, and the regular tax liability will be calculated net of all tax credits.47 Base erosion payments are deductible payments, including interest, but subject to certain exclusions, including services eligible for the service cost method,48 purchases of deductible or amortisable property, and certain reinsurance payments, in each case, by US persons to related non-US persons.49 The BEAT applies to C corporations with gross receipts in excess of US$500 million for the three-year period ending with the preceding taxable year and a base erosion percentage of 3 per cent (2 per cent in the case of banks and securities dealers).50 The base erosion percentage is the aggregate amount of deductions allowable in respect of base erosion payments (other than fixed, determinable, annual or period payments subject to withholding under Sections 871 and 881) (base erosion tax benefits) divided by the taxpayer's total allowable deductions (other than deductions in respect of net operating losses, Section 245A, FDII and GILTI).51

-Pillar Two of the programme of work for addressing the tax challenges of the digitalisation of the economy 'calls for the development of a co-ordinated set of rules to address ongoing risks from structures that allow [multinational enterprises] to shift profit to jurisdictions where they are subject to no or very low taxation'.55 These rules, the Global Anti-Base Erosion Proposal (GloBE) share features of GILTI, generally intending to impose a minimum tax rate on global income.
+Pillar Two of the programme of work for addressing the tax challenges of the digitalisation of the economy 'calls for the development of a co-ordinated set of rules to address ongoing risks from structures that allow [multinational enterprises] to shift profit to jurisdictions where they are subject to no or very low taxation'.54 These rules impose a minimum level of tax on certain payments between related parties (the 'subject to tax' rule) in a manner that is not dissimilar to the BEAT, and the Global Anti-Base Erosion Proposal (GloBE) shares features with GILTI, generally intending to impose a minimum tax rate on global income.

-iii Tax treaties
+ii Tax treaties

 The United States' income tax treaty network covers most of the world's major economies, including every member of the European Union other than Croatia, and every member of the G20 other than Argentina, Brazil and Saudi Arabia.
 There are few treaties with nations in Africa (Egypt, Morocco, South Africa and Tunisia) and South America (Trinidad and Tobago and Venezuela).
-Several agreements – replacing existing treaties (Hungary and Poland), entering into a tax treaty for the first time (Chile and Vietnam), or amending current treaties (Japan, Luxembourg, Spain and Switzerland) – have been signed but not ratified by the US Senate.
+Several agreements – replacing existing treaties (Hungary and Poland), entering into a tax treaty for the first time (Chile and Vietnam) or amending current treaties (Japan, Luxembourg, Spain and Switzerland) – have been signed but not ratified by the US Senate.

 To take effect, treaties must be ratified by a two-thirds vote of the Senate (one house of the US legislature).
 Although historically tax treaties have not been controversial, none of the tax treaties or protocols amending tax treaties pending before the Senate since 2010 has been ratified.
-The immediate cause for the failure to ratify tax treaties has been a 'hold' placed on all tax treaties by one senator over purported objections that the information sharing provisions of tax treaties violate the constitutional right to privacy.58 The prospect for ratification of any new tax treaties with the United States is likely to remain dim for the foreseeable future.
+The immediate cause for the failure to ratify tax treaties has been a 'hold' placed on all tax treaties by one senator over purported objections that the information-sharing provisions of tax treaties violate the constitutional right to privacy.55 The prospect for ratification of any new tax treaties with the United States is likely to remain dim for the foreseeable future.

 Notwithstanding the calcified legislative process that prevents the United States from putting tax treaties into force, the model US tax treaty remains influential.
-In particular, the changes to the OECD model treaty published in connection with its 2015 final report on BEPS reserved the text of the limitation on benefits provision until such time as the United States model treaty had been completed.59 Limitation on benefits provisions are designed to prevent treaty shopping, and they generally test whether a person claiming the benefits of a particular treaty has a sufficient relationship to the state where it claims residency to justify a reduction in or elimination of tax by the state where income is derived.60 The OECD and US models take similar approaches to this article, and until the US technical explanation of its 2016 model treaty is released, the OECD's commentary will be useful in understanding both models.
+In particular, the changes to the OECD model treaty published in connection with its 2015 final report on BEPS reserved the text of the limitation on benefits provision until such time as the United States model treaty had been completed.56 Limitation on benefits provisions are designed to prevent treaty shopping, and they generally test whether a person claiming the benefits of a particular treaty has a sufficient relationship to the state where it claims residency to justify a reduction in or elimination of tax by the state where income is derived.57 The OECD and US models take similar approaches to this article, and until the US technical explanation of its 2016 model treaty is released, the OECD's commentary will be useful in understanding both models.